jychen1111/jychen1111.github.io/_pages/home.md

 - M.A. in Communication, Shanghai Jiao Tong University, 2023-2026
 - B.A. in Journalism, Nanjing University, 2019-2023

-* Certificate of human-machine communication, Social Media Lab, Stanford University, 2022 (online due to the pandemic)
+- Exchange Student, Institute of Communication Studies, National Yang Ming Chiao Tung University, Taiwan, 2025
-* Exchange Student, Institute of Communication Studies, National Yang Ming Chiao Tung University, Taiwan, 2025
+- Certificate of human-machine communication, Social Media Lab, Stanford University, 2022 (online due to the pandemic)

 ## News
 * [2025-05-16] I have 3 papers accepted by the 108th AEJMC, in the Mass Communication & Society Division and Entertainment Studies Interest Group .
 See you in San Francisco.